bencorrado/bluez-bencorrado/docs/reference/pairing/outbound.md

 [CHG] Controller 00:1A:7D:DA:71:08 Discovering: yes
 ```

-Which is then followed with found device events that looks like:
+Which is then followed with found device events that look like:

 ```
 [NEW] Device 08:3E:8E:E6:79:47 annapurna